Mastering Dry Fly Presentations

 Downstream Dry-Dropper Presentation

-Picture this: you’re fishing in a spot where the trout are as picky as a toddler at dinner, too clever for regular upstream casts.
-The downstream dry-dropper’s your secret weapon in rivers like Silver Creek, Idaho.
+Picture this: you're fishing in a spot where the trout are as picky as a toddler at dinner, too clever for regular upstream casts.
+The downstream dry-dropper is your secret weapon in rivers like Silver Creek, Idaho.
 Start by casting your dry fly and nymph rig downstream.
 Why?
 It lets Mr. Trout admire your fly before he gets a load of your leader.
 Sneaky, right?

 Why it rocks: